-The Outreach Prize of the Society for Classical Studies (SCS), a prize of $300, recognizes outstanding projects or events by an SCS member or members that make an aspect of classical antiquity available and attractive to an audience other than classics scholars or students in their courses.
-The project or event may be of any kind and in any medium, including but not limited to film, performance, public event, website, video, podcasts, visual arts, and print.
-Projects and events promoting any area of classics are eligible for the prize, as long as they are grounded in sound scholarship and currently reach a public that extends beyond the academy.
-The project or event to be considered must have been developed entirely or in part within ten years of the nomination deadline.
-Candidates for the prize must currently be SCS members.
-Curricular initiatives in the nominee's own institution do not qualify for this prize.
+The annual Outreach Prize of the Society for Classical Studies (SCS), a prize of $300, recognizes an outstanding project or program by an SCS member or members that makes available and accessible an aspect of classical antiquity to an audience other than Classics scholars or students at their home institutions.
+This project or program may be of any kind and in any medium, including but not limited to, film, stage performance, public event(s), website, video, podcasts, visual arts, or print.
+Projects or programs promoting any area of Classics are eligible for the prize, as long as that project or program is grounded in contemporary scholarship and reaches a public beyond the academy.
+Priority will be given to projects or programs that engage in a sustained manner with contemporary concerns in the community (broadly construed).
+Candidates for the prize must currently be SCS members, and nominees may be individuals or groups.

 Nominations (which may be self-nominations) should consist of a letter of nomination and a detailed description of the project or program, including any materials that may have been produced (such as a program, book, or audio-visual material).
 Evidence of the impact or extent of the nominee's work will greatly strengthen nominations (e.g., statistics, demographic information, published reviews, testimonia from participants or beneficiaries, etc.).
 Nomination materials must be received by the Executive Director of the SCS (email@example.com) by 11.59pm EDT on October 17, 2023.
 Nominations will remain in consideration for a three-year period and will be judged by the three members of the Outreach Prize Committee.